liqotech/liqo/docs/installation/install.md

 liqoctl install kubeadm
 ```

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading process.
+By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the `--cluster-name` flag.
 ````